 SPRINGER MEDIZIN / SCIENCE PHOTO LIBRARY SPRINGER MEDIZIN / SCIENCE PHOTO LIBRARY

-Hip anatomy, computer artwork.
-At top is the lumbar (lower) spine with the sacrum and coccyx (tailbone) below it.
+Hip anatomy.
+Computer artwork of a view of the hips from below.
+The large triangular bone at top is the sacrum, with the cocyx (tailbone) beneath that.
 Either side of the sacrum are the large ear-shaped hip bones, which are formed from three fused bones, the ilium, ischium and pubis.
 These articulate with the head of the femur (thigh bone) to form the hip joint.
-Between the hip bones and femurs are the hip adductor muscles (pink).
-They act to bring the thighs towards the midline of the body.
+The surfaces of the joints are covered in a form of hyaline cartilage called articular cartilage (white) that protects the bone surface from wear and tear.

 Model release not required.
 Property release not required.